Madlyaza/anime-java/README.md

 First you must clone or download the repository, you can save the code wherever you would like we suggest you put it in an empty folder to not create unforeseen problems.

 ### 1.2 Install Java
-Make sure that Java is installed on your mahcine and updated since we will need ti for the next step, if not you can find downloads [here](https://www.java.com/nl/download/manual.jsp).
+Make sure that Java is installed on your machine and updated since we will need it for the next steps, if not you can find downloads [here](https://www.java.com/nl/download/manual.jsp).

+### 1.3 Install Xampp
+Make sure that Xampp is installed on your machine and updated sinve we will need it to run the database.

-### 1.3 Install Tomcat
+### 1.4 Install Tomcat
 I use [Tomcat 9.0.56](https://tomcat.apache.org/download-90.cgi) as a means of running the API, it is required for running the API.

-### 1.4 Change Application.properties
+### 1.5 Change Application.properties
 To make sure the database connection is correct you must edit the Application.properties file.
 This file should be located inside ```src/main/resources```.
 If it is not here you can manually create it.

 * **database.username**: This is the login name for Xampp, you can change this to whatever your Xampp uses.